Last Updated on January 20, 2021 by Julia Wilson

 Allowable outcrosses include domestic shorthair or long hair cats which don’t belong to a breed or munchkin variants.

-The munchkin is an energetic, playful and outgoing breed who maintains his or her kitten-like personality well into adulthood.
+The Munchkin is an energetic, playful and outgoing breed who maintains his or her kitten-like personality well into adulthood.
 Their intelligence means they are easy to train to play fetch or walk with a harness.
-Munchkins love company and get along well with adults, children and other family pets.
+Munchkins love company and get along well with children, dogs and other cats.
+Their short-legged stature does not hamper the Munchkin, and they can run and play alongside long-legged counterparts.

-Despite their short stature, the munchkin will zoom around the house and can jump, although not as high as a cat with normal length legs.
+Despite their short stature, the Munchkin cat will zoom around the house and can jump, although not as high as a cat with normal length legs.
+Munchkins have earned the nickname magpie cats as due to their hoarding tendencies.

 Munchkins do not have any special needs and their care is much the same as any other cat.

-Brush the coat once a week for shorthaired cats and or daily for longhairs.
-This removes loose hair and prevents mats.
+Brush the coat once a week for shorthaired cats and or daily for longhairs to remove loose hair and prevents mats.

 All cats require an annual veterinary visit to check to ensure they are in good health.
 Vaccinations may be every 1-3 years depending on local laws, risk factors and the veterinarian’s recommendations.